 Propane is an energy-rich gas chemically known as a C3H8, and sometimes referred to as liquefied petroleum gas or LPG.
 About 90 percent of propane consumed in the United States is domestically produced, and an additional 7 percent comes from Canada.
-Propane is a by-product of natural gas processing and petroleum refining, with approximately equal amounts of production derived from each of these sources.
+Propane is a by-product of natural gas processing and petroleum refining, with approximately 75 percent derived from natural gas.
 The processing of natural gas involves removal of methane, butane, propane, and heavier hydrocarbons, in order to prevent condensation of these volatiles in natural gas pipelines.
 The oil refineries produce propane, butane, and other gases as a by-product during crude oil refining.

 Propane is shipped from its point of production to bulk distribution terminals – largely through pipelines.
 After it is produced, North American propane is stored in huge salt caverns located in Kansas, Texas, and Alberta, Canada.
 These salt caverns were hollowed out in the 1940s, and can store 80 million or more barrels of propane.
 When the propane is needed, most of it is shipped by pipelines to other areas of the country for use by customers.
 Propane is also shipped by barge, truck, tanker ship, and railway.